Water Quality Monitoring Program

 Objectives of Water Quality Monitoring Program

-The overall objective of the BRWA Water Quality Monitoring Program is to establish at least a four-year baseline of water quality on the streams and rivers within our service area.
+The overall objective of the SRWA Water Quality Monitoring Program is to establish at least a four-year baseline of water quality on the streams and rivers within our service area.
 The baseline data will be used to determine the overall health of watersheds and troubled spots will be investigated.
-The Bad River Watershed Association and other data users can then make more informed decisions on supporting proposals concerning land use, conservation efforts and other projects to preserve the vital habitat and water quality of the watersheds.
+The Superior Rivers Watershed Association and other data users can then make more informed decisions on supporting proposals concerning land use, conservation efforts and other projects to preserve the vital habitat and water quality of the watersheds.
 Continual monitoring should then be able to detect changes to water quality in the future.

 Objective 1 – to collect baseline data on several points of the major tributaries.
 Data to be collected consists of basic water chemistry (temperature, pH, dissolved oxygen, chloride and turbidity), biological assessment using macroinvertebrates, and physical characteristics.